meganz/MEGAcmd/contrib/docs/BACKUPS.md

-# MEGA-BACKUPS - Backing folders with MEGAcmd
+# MEGA-BACKUPS - Backing up folders with MEGAcmd
 This is a brief tutorial on how to configure backups.

 Notice: the commands listed here assume you are using the interactive interaction mode: they are supposed to be executed within MEGAcmdShell.